Research and reports

 The rising cost of gas, electricity, and fuel is heavily contributing to increasing inflation.

 When prices rise, it doesn’t just affect consumers.
 As mentioned, wages increase as employees ask to be paid more to compensate for increasing inflation (or move jobs altogether).

 Businesses are affected by supply pressures as they pay more to buy materials and products.
 They may have to wait longer until stock becomes available (and then face increased shipping costs and times).

 Supply shortages for raw materials like timber can also impact prices.
-Last year we surveyed tradespeople to find out the impact of surging demand and labour shortages on costs.
+In 2021 we surveyed tradespeople to find out the impact of surging demand and labour shortages on costs.

 You might have already experienced problems with your supply chain, as well as labour shortages if you’re looking for staff.

 Consider these steps to tackle inflation:

 Audit your prices.
 A fresh break even analysis could help you work out whether price increases can lead to a better profit margins.
 But don’t take this decision lightly, as customers may be used to current prices.